 Falling down in public can be embarrassing and sometimes victims minimize the extent of their injuries or blame themselves for the accident to avoid making a scene.
 While this reaction is understandable, it is possible that the victim isn’t to blame at all.
 Hazardous conditions may exist in a Wendy’s restaurant that cause an accident, making the store owner liable for damages.

 If you or a loved one have been injured in a fall at Wendy’s, you may be entitled to financial compensation.
-The lawyers at Hill & Moin can evaluate the circumstances surrounding your case and assist you in seeking compensation for your injuries.
+The slip and fall lawyers at Hill & Moin can evaluate the circumstances surrounding your case and assist you in seeking compensation for your injuries.